 NASS Online Branch

-Our all-UK NASS Online Branch, launched in August 2023.
-It is aimed at those who may not have access to a local NASS branch or prefer to exercise from home.
+NASS Online Branch, launched in August 2023, is aimed at those who may not have access to a local NASS Branch or maybe prefer to exercise from home.
+If you already attend your local NASS face-to-face group, you might like to consider taking a second session with us online.
+It’s a perfect complement to your axial SpA exercise routine.

-If you’re interested in joining us, please email us at onlinebranch@ nass.co.uk.
+If you’re interested in joining us, please email us at onlinebranch@nass.co.uk.
 We are a friendly and supportive bunch of people who welcome new members to our branch.

 You can find us on Facebook and Instagram.